-“We thought (comparing) low vs. high fat diets would help us identify the optimal diet, but it’s clear that just focusing on how much fat is in your diet is not what is going to help address the obesity epidemic,” said Dr. Deirdre Tobias, epidemiologist at Brigham and Women’s Hospital and Harvard Medical School.
+“We thought (comparing) low vs. high-fat diets would help us identify the optimal diet, but it’s clear that just focusing on how much fat is in your diet is not what is going to help address the obesity epidemic,” said Dr. Deirdre Tobias, an epidemiologist at Brigham and Women’s Hospital and Harvard Medical School.

 Researchers are surprised that of all the various diets analyzed, none showed significant promise.
 However, despite the lack of weight loss, it’s still recommended to limit saturated fat to 10% of daily intake.

 “The main conclusion (of this study) is not that low-fat diets are pretty bad compared to other diets, but that they’re all bad,” said Kevin D. Hall, the senior investigator at the National Institutes of Health National Institute of Diabetes and Digestive and Kidney Diseases.

 Another finding is that maintaining a dedication to the diet is especially difficult.
 The easy to follow low-carb diets easy to follow may be beneficial in the short run, but after enough time, most participants will fall off the wagon.

 - Avoid high sugar food and reduce your sugar intake.

 - Avoid eating bread and replace it with whole-grain bread.

 - Avoid margarine and stick to butter, especially grass-fed butter.

 - Avoid potato chips and eat real potatoes instead.